-The Apply Texas Essay Questions
+The Apply Texas Essay Process

 Apply Texas essays are fun to brainstorm.
 If you answer A and B correctly, you could easily use them as a Common Application essay for another school outside of Texas.
 The Apply Texas essays are inventive prompts that really get to the heart of who you are and what you have to offer.
 The University of Texas schools place special importance on their essays, and their significance should not be underestimated.
 I have seen extraordinary answers to these essays mitigate slightly lower grades or test scores.